 Examples show how to quantitatively estimate various mission elements (such as velocity increments) and conditions (equilibrium temperature) and how to size major spacecraft subsystems (propellant, antennas, transmitters, solar arrays, batteries).
 Real examples are used to permit an understanding of the systems selection and trade-off issues in the design process.

 The fundamentals of subsystem technologies provide an indispensable basis for system engineering.
 The basic nomenclature, vocabulary, and concepts will make it possible to converse with understanding with subsystem specialists.
 The course is designed for engineers and managers who are involved in planning, designing, building, launching, and operating space systems and spacecraft subsystems and components.

-The extensive set of course notes provide a concise reference for understanding, designing, and operating modern spacecraft.
-The course will appeal to engineers and managers of diverse background and varying levels of experience.
+The extensive set of course notes provides a concise reference for understanding, designing, and operating modern spacecraft.
+The course will appeal to engineers and managers of diverse backgrounds and varying levels of experience.

 - We can adapt this Space Systems Fundamentals Training course to your group’s background and work requirements at little to no added cost.

 - If you are familiar with some aspects of this Space Systems Fundamentals course, we can omit or shorten their discussion.